geerlingguy/ansible-role-fluentd/README.md

         version: '4.0.6'
         state: present

-A list of Fluentd plugins to install.
+A list of Fluentd configuration to install.

     fluentd_conf_sources: |
       [see defaults/main.yml for default content]